HillaryDanan/abstraction-intelligence/papers/self_world_abstraction.md

 Consider any system that:

 1. Is embedded in an environment
-1. Must act to survive
+1. Must act to survive or achieve goals
 1. Receives sensory input and produces motor output

 Such a system faces an immediate computational problem: **distinguishing what it controls from what it does not control.**